• Skip to primary navigation

 Characteristics

-Colston Bassett Stilton has a brownish rind that can be dry and rough.
-The interior paste has an ivory color with it's trademarked greenish-blue veins.
-It definitely has a strong smell, some may call it a stinky cheese, but I call that a compliment.
-It also has a strong taste that I love but the kids wouldn't touch.
+Colston Bassett Stilton chesse has a brownish rind that can be dry and rough.
+The interior paste has an ivory color with its trademarked greenish-blue veins.
+It has a strong smell; some may call it a stinky cheese, but I call that a compliment.
+It also has a strong taste that I love, but the kids wouldn't touch it.

-It reveals layers and folds of the flavors of honey, leather, tobacco, and molasses."
+It reveals layers and folds of honey, leather, tobacco, and molasses flavors.

 White Stilton

-White Stilton is mild and creamy and is often mixed with fruits and honey to make seasonal dessert cheeses, usually around Christmastime.
-Like its more well-known sibling, white Stilton also has a Protected Designation of Origin and can only be produced in the same six dairies licensed to produce blue Stilton.
+White Stilton is mild and creamy.
+It is often mixed with fruits and honey to make seasonal dessert cheeses, usually around Christmastime.
+Like its more well-known sibling, white Stilton has a Protected Designation of Origin and can only be produced in the same six dairies licensed to produce blue Stilton.

 Serving Stilton

 Like most really excellent cheeses, Stilton should not be used in cooking.
-It pairs very nicely with crisp apples, and it is often served with a luscious port or sherry.
-As I mentioned above, I like to serve this cheese on a fresh French or Italian baguette for breakfast.
+It pairs nicely with crisp apples and is often served with luscious port or sherry.
+As mentioned above, I like to serve this cheese on a fresh French or Italian baguette for breakfast.

 The other day I was making cheese quesadillas for my girls using a generic American cheese but decided to make one for myself with a little Stilton Blue.
 It was fantastic and took quesadillas to a whole other level for me.

-I could also see cutting a thin slice and topping a grilled steak with it or using it in one of my demi based brown sauces.
-I know I said it shouldn't be used for cooking but if it's sitting in the refrigerator, why not?
+I could also see cutting a thin slice, topping a grilled steak, or using it in one of my demi-based brown sauces.
+I said it shouldn't be used for cooking, but why not if it's in the refrigerator?

 Buying Stilton

-There are a lot of great blue cheeses on the market and I hope to talk about many of them, but if you can find a Colston Bassett Stilton or one of the other name protected dairies version, give it a try and let me know what you think of it.
-Saying that, Stilton is not cheap.
+I hope to talk about many great blue cheeses on the market, but if you can find a Colton Bassett blue stilton cheese or one of the other name-protected dairy versions, try it and let me know what you think.
+Stilton is not cheap.

-And be sure to buy Stilton from reputable cheese shops that know how to handle cheese and sell a lot of it.
+And be sure to buy Stilton from reputable cheese shops that know how to handle and sell much of it.
 You don't want to spend that kind of money expecting an incredible cheese only to be disappointed because the cheese purveyor didn't know what they were doing.

 As I always suggest, ask for a taste.
 If you don't get it, buy your cheese somewhere else.